sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 The table style of a data grid allows you to display your data in a modern looking table complete with headers, sorting, column alignment and more.
-By default a data grid table will use a LiveCode field to each column of each row.
+By default a data grid table will use a OpenXTalk field to each column of each row.
 If you need to customize a column with graphics you can define your own templates for each column.
-A custom template can be any LiveCode control such as a graphic or group.
+A custom template can be any OpenXTalk control such as a graphic or group.

 #### A Data Grid Form

 ![](images/datagrid-form.gif)

-The form style of a data grid (1) is similar to a list field (2) in LiveCode in that it allows you to display records from a data source (text file, database, XML, etc.) that the user can select.
+The form style of a data grid (1) is similar to a list field (2) in OpenXTalk in that it allows you to display records from a data source (text file, database, XML, etc.) that the user can select.

 The difference is that the data grid uses a group as a template for each